 Reason 2: Water Clarity

-Ultimately, this is probably one of the most important things to take into consideration when lure fishing for bass.
+Ultimately, this is probably one of the most important things to consider when lure fishing for bass.
 Does this mean you do not catch in dirty water?
 No, not at all.
 But your chances are reduced right down if the water clarity is poor.
-Fish can not see in dirty water, in fact, read this article about fishes visibility in the sea.
+Fish can not see in dirty water.
+In fact, read this article about fishes visibility in the sea.

 How The Water Clarity is Affected

 Amazingly, the weather is probably the biggest factor as far as clarity goes.
-We have already covered that scenario but there are other things that can make our water seem murky.
+We have already covered that scenario, but other things can make our water seem murky.

-Ultimately, seaweed has to be the biggest problem as far as your going to run into lure fishing for bass.
-Heres why: Its doesn’t matter if you have the greatest conditions in the world that weed is a proper pain in the butt, and make your life hell.
-Un-fishable in some cases.
-At the moment (June 2020) the seaweed, especially at high tide is beyond the joke.
+Ultimately, seaweed has to be one of the biggest problems you’ll run into lure fishing for bass.
+Here’s why: It’s doesn’t matter if you have the greatest conditions in the world that weed is a proper pain in the butt and make your life hell—unfishable in some cases.
+Currently (June 2020), the seaweed, especially at high tide, is beyond the joke.
 We need a massive onshore wind to help shift it up the beaches.

-This is another passion killer for us lure fisherman.
-The sun normally puts the algae at bay though for some reason.
+Algae, Mayweed?
+This is another passion killer for our lure fishing.
+The sun normally puts the algae at bay, though for some reason.
 But higher levels of nutrients in the water causes growth for the algae.

 Reason 3: Tide Run

 Ultimately, tide run is one of the most important aspects for you catching bass.
 Bass love to target their prey in that strong current.
-However, If there is no tide run it doesn’t mean you are not going to catch.
-Therefore, we have found that on the bigger tides when the tide is stronger the fishing is more productive.
+However, If there is no tide run, it doesn’t mean you will not catch.
+Therefore, we have found that fishing is more productive on the bigger tides when the tide is stronger.

 Reason 4: Wrong Lure Selection

-This is why there are so many lures out thre on the market.
-Some of the varients are:
+This is why there are so many lures out there on the market.
+Some of the variants are:

 - Shallow Divers